 If you have any questions, please speak to a clinician.
 If necessary the clinician will arrange for someone to give you a call.

-In addition, information about how ECCH manages, processes and protects information about you can be found in our Privacy Notice leaflet.
+Information about how ECCH manages, processes and protects information about you can be found in our Privacy Notice and Fair Processing Leaflet.
 It also tells you about your rights under the Data Protection Act.

 In addition, each of our services has its own Privacy Notice: